pcarbajals/todo_api_app/README.md

 After running `rspec`, then open `coverage/index.html` in the browser TODO with simplecov

-## Bug in Postman Collection
+## Companion Postman Collection
-One of the requests in the provided Postman Collection had a bug in its test script.
+This project has a companion Postman Collection (not included in the repo).
+This collection is purely for verification of correct implementation of the requirements of this project.
+The Postman collection provides API examples, the expected endpoints, payloads and their responses.
+However, the Rspec in this project is the actual test suite.

+Having said the above, the Postman Collection had a bug in its test script.
 Specifically, the request _Update Task with Tag (Expect Tags)_ comes with the following test script:

 ```javascript
  var jsonData = JSON.parse(responseBody);